microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 |  Feature | feature/\<issue#>-\<short description> | feature/498-reorganize-scm-section |
 | Bug Fix | fix/\<bug#>-\<short description> | bug/978-correct-grammar-myfile.md |
 | Personal | users/\<alias>/\<short description> | johndo/rewrite-grooming-section

+> **Note:**
+>
+> * Use of personal branches should be minimized since most work should refer back to a feature/bug fix in the backlog.
+> * Mind the capitalization of the branch prefix (feature, fix, users).
+Tools that diplay branches as a hierarchy are typically case sensitive, and will display different hierarchies for the same words with different capitalization.

+### Linting

+Please install the [markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) and ensure that all rules are followed.
+This will help ensure consistency in the look and feel of the documentation in this repo.

 ### Merging strategy